EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.threshold_fluctuations

 Estimate the number of filtered local maxima above/below some threshold.
 Package: imUtil.filter Description: Estimate the two-sided false alarm rate for source detection in astronomical images.
-The function generate random images,
+The function generate random images, filter the images with a Gaussian with a specified FWHM,